-Because if I wait till every thing is done and finished and sorted before I invite someone over I’d never have another visitor in my house – – – – and then I miss out – on the fun and the shared food and the laughs and the Scrabble games and the story telling and the heart connections.
+Because if I waited till every thing is done and finished and sorted before I invited someone over I’d never have another visitor in my house – – – – ever and then I miss out and you miss out – we all miss out – on the fun and the shared food and the laughs and the Scrabble games and the story telling and the heart connections.

 Because I don’t want a “to do” list to dictate how I live in this house today.

 Because my home and I suspect yours too is always gonna have issues of some sort or another – but that doesn’t stop it from serving me well today.
 It doesn’t stop it being a warm and welcoming place for friends and family to gather in now.

 If I only focus on what’s not done I might forget all the things that we have done.
 If I only focus on its limitations I might overlook all the things my little house has to offer.
 A nice big outdoor area perfect for a few people to gather, an open plan lay out and a lovely wide kitchen bench perfect for spreading out afternoon tea amongst other things.